k1nd0ne/MacOsSecurity/README.md

 - Duckduckgo : A browser that respect your privacy
 - Ublock : Add-Blocker
 - HTTPSEverywhere : Force websites to use https when possible.
-- Bitwarden : previously mentioned password manager extension.
+- Bitwarden : previously mentioned password manager web extension.

 I Also recommand customizing your browser to not save cookies and history and configure it to be in private mode by default.